reggieray/mysite/input/posts/http-files.md

 - Multi IDE support - It's not just supported for Visual Studio, but also vscode & Jetbrains Rider to name a few.
 - Non vendor lock-in - As mentioned in the point above, your no longer tied to using specific applications, this may come at the right time since Postman started requiring account creation to take advantage of most of it's advanced features.
-- Code documentation - It can serve documentation from within your code repository.
+- Code documentation - It can serve as documentation from within your code repository.
+- Manual testing - It can also serve as testing tool for your APIs without having to open another application.

 ## What does it look like?

-Here is an example I created for demonstrating GET, POST, PUT & DELETE requests taken from this [example github repo](https://github.com/reggieray/http-file-examples/blob/main/http-file-examples.http).
+Here is an example I created for demonstrating GET, POST, PUT & DELETE requests taken from this [example github repo](https://github.com/reggieray/http-file-examples/blob/main/http-file-examples.http) that I created on GitHub.

 ```http
 @base_address = http://localhost:5295